Jack Ellitt: Career

-Ellitt’s career began with the New South Wales State Conservatorium of Music where he studied piano and violin and played bassoon in the conservatorium’s orchestra.
+Ellitt's career began with the New South Wales State Conservatorium of Music where he studied piano and violin and played bassoon in the conservatorium's orchestra.

 In the early 1920s, Ellitt became friends with the New Zealand-born artist Len Lye, then resident in Sydney.
 Lye left Sydney for London in 1926 and Ellitt followed in 1927, settling into the same Hammersmith artistic circle as Lye.
 Through A. P. Herbert, Lye had obtained a job as stage hand at the Lyric Theatre and Ellitt took over this role upon his arrival in London while Lye dedicated more time to his practice.

-Ellitt and Lye worked in collaboration through the next decade, with Ellitt serving as sound editor or composer on many of Lye’s experimental short films.
-The first of these was Lye’s debut film, Tusalava (1929), produced with support from the London Film Society.
+Ellitt and Lye worked in collaboration through the next decade, with Ellitt serving as sound editor or composer on many of Lye's experimental short films.
+The first of these was Lye's debut film, Tusalava (1929), produced with support from the London Film Society.
 Ellitt composed a live, two-piano score for the 7-minute film.
-Tusalava’s debut screening happened on 1 December 1929 at the New Gallery Cinema.
-Unhappy with the film society providing only one piano, Ellitt refused to participate as a pianist leaving the other pianist to perform alone.
-He destroyed records of the score rendering the film silent to this day.
-Lye later suggested Eugene Goossen’s Rhythmic Dance. op.
+Tusalava's debut screening happened on 1 December 1929 at the New Gallery Cinema.
+Unhappy with the film society providing only one piano, Ellitt refused to participate as a pianist, leaving the other pianist to perform alone.
+He destroyed records of the score, rendering the film silent to this day.
+Lye later suggested Eugene Goossen's Rhythmic Dance. op.
 30 could be a suitable approximation for what Ellitt had produced for the film.

 Ellitt collaborated with Oswell Blakeston and Francis Bruguière on the film Light Rhythms (1931), composing the live piano score.

-Further projects with Len Lye came in the 1930s with Ellitt contributing sound editing to all of Lye’s GPO Film Unit productions alongside Full Fathom Five (1935), Kaleidoscope (1935) and Birth of the Robot (1936).
+Further projects with Len Lye came in the 1930s with Ellitt contributing sound editing to all of Lye's GPO Film Unit productions alongside Full Fathom Five (1935), Kaleidoscope (1935) and Birth of the Robot (1936).
 During the production of the GPO's N or NW?
-(1937) the relationship between Ellitt and Lye soured and the two parted ways with Ellitt taking the role of chief editor at Strand Film Company, a production house specialising in document films.
+(1937) the relationship between Ellitt and Lye soured and the two parted ways with Ellitt taking the role of chief editor at Strand Film Company, a production house specialising in documentary films.
+In 1942, Ellitt directed the ICI-sponsored Technicolor documentary, This Is Colour, alongside Jack Cardiff and Basil Wright.

 Ellitt subsequently worked on hundreds of films for Strand and other companies while based in Sussex with his wife, Doris Harrison (previously a nanny working for Robert Graves).

 He returned with Doris to Australia in the 1970s, living in Kincumber.
 Ellitt died in 2001.